My dream is that people will realize that farm animals are no different than their pets

 Free Range Chickens

-Closer analysis of the majority of farms from which these products originate, however, reveals that the animals are treated in ways that most people would still consider inhumane, and in some cases, worse than on the factory farms.
-Many so-called organic and free-range farms still cram thousands of animals in dark sheds or mud-filled lots, just as factory farms do.
-The animals often experience the same mutilations—debeaking, dehorning, and castration without anesthesia—that occur on factory farms.
-Chickens raised on organic farms routinely suffer from even higher mortality rates than on factory farms because they are still living in crowded, feces-laden sheds but are not fed the antibiotics that inhibit the diseases that flourish in the filthy conditions.
-Many ‘organically raised’ cows are still sent to factory-farm feedlots to be fattened prior to slaughter.
+The ‘Organic” label does address some basic animal welfare standards(some basic living condition standards like the ability to graze outside in a pasture at least 120 days out of the year, access to fresh air etc), but the label has more to do with hormones and antibiotics than animal treatment(hormones are prohibited and antibiotics are not allowed beyond first day of life).
+Animals with this label can only be fed organic feed with no byproducts, but there are also many downsides to “Organic” farms.
+Chickens raised on organic farms routinely suffer from high mortality rates because they are still living in crowded sheds, but are not fed the antibiotics that inhibit the diseases that flourish in the filthy conditions.
+Many ‘organically raised’ cows are still sent to factory farm feedlots to be fattened prior to slaughter.
 Cows who are fattened on feedlots can still be labeled organic as long as they’re fed organic feed.
 Dairy cows on organic dairy farms are usually housed in dirty, overcrowded sheds just like on factory farms.
-They suffer the same stress and sadness as cows on factory farms when their newborn calves are taken away shortly after birth.
-Their male offspring are still sold to the veal industry—the organic veal industry.
+They are forcibly inseminated as they are in factory farms, and suffer the same stress and sadness when their newborn calves are taken away shortly after birth.
+Calves can be confined for up to six months of age, and male offspring are still sold to the veal industry: the organic veal industry.
 If their udders become infected from frequent milkings, they are often denied medicine because their milk won’t be considered organic.
-It is common for pigs on organic farms to still have their tails chopped off and their ears notched without painkillers.
-Some organic farms have rings inserted into the pigs sensitive noses to permanently prevent them from rooting in the grass and dirt.
+It is common for pigs on organic farms to still have their tails chopped off, their ears notched without painkillers, and teeth clipped.
+Furthermore organic farms have no policies related to transport conditions to slaughter.

 Laws that prohibit taking photographs, videos, and sound recordings of animal abuse, neglect, or unsanitary conditions on a factory farm are referred to as “ag-gag laws.”
 These dangerous laws make it a crime to expose animal abuse on factory farms, and in some cases, the person taking the video is then officially listed as a domestic terrorist.
 Ag-gag bills began appearing in state legislatures in the mid-2000s, after a steady stream of undercover videos exposing blatant animal abuse in factory farms began circulating on animal welfare and social media websites.
 Some of the videos resulted in convictions and fines for factory farm employees and owners.
 Even more damaging was that for the first time, the public was shown how animals are treated on factory farms.

-Currently, seven states—Idaho, Iowa, Missouri, Montana, Kansas, North Dakota, and Utah—have ag-gag laws in place.
-These states contain some of the highest concentrations of factory farms in the United States.
-Ag-gag bills have been defeated in seventeen other states, but the agriculture lobby is aggressively trying to get these bills passed.
+Currently, five states – Missouri, North Dakota, Montana, Arkansas and Alabama -have ag-gag laws in place, and Iowa has litigation pending.
+These states all have high concentrations of factory farms, which makes this legislation extremely dangerous.
+Ag-gag bills have been defeated in 17 other states, and ruled unconstitutional in four others, but the agriculture lobby is aggressively trying to get these bills passed.
 Not only do ag-gag laws hide animal abuse on factory farms and protect the abusers, but they diminish farm workers’ rights, the health and safety of consumers, journalistic freedom and the ability of law enforcement personnel to investigate any kind of wrongdoing in these facilities.
 These laws need to be stopped and are dangerous for American citizens.

 These dangerous laws not only make it a crime to expose animal abuse on factory farms, in some cases, the person taking the video is then officially listed as a domestic terrorist